apache/shardingsphere/community/content/poweredby/_index.en.md

 ## Register

-Welcome companies who have used ShardingSphere to register here, your support is important to us.
+Welcome to register by company + homepage + use case(optional), your support is important to us.

 Please register [here](https://github.com/sharding-sphere/sharding-sphere/issues/234) with `company` + `homepage` + `use case(optional)`.